RogerParkinson/madura-vaadin-support/madura-rules-demo/README.md

 Now go to the Order tab
 There are two Add Item buttons here.
 They do the same thing, ie they present a popup form that inputs a pizza specification.
-There is a subtle difference bewteen the two, ie the last field is a read-only text field in one and a label in the other.
+There is a subtle difference between the two, ie the last field is a read-only text field in one and a label in the other.
 But they both show the dynamic nature of the fields.
 Pick Tpooing: Seafood and then check the size options.
 Only one, Small, right?
 Now change the topping to Greek.
 There is still only one size but it is Large.
 You can only have small seafood pizzas and large Greek ones.
 Now clear the topping value and set the size to Large.
 Now check the toppings.
 There are two: Hawaiian and Greek.
-The choices change dynamically depending on wht else was picked.
+The choices change dynamically depending on what else was picked.
 The other thing that is changing is the Amount which varies by Size in this case.
 The field below that, testing, switches between invisible, required and optional depending on the other picks.
 Finally, at the bottom, is the description field which includes the base-size-topping combination.
 All of this is driven entirely by rules rather than custom UI code.